isomerpages/pa-chingay/_chingay50-stories/Asher Mendelsohn.md

 A very active child according to his mother Gillian, Asher was easily distracted,  at times exasperating when he would not stay still or pay attention.

 But something clicked in him when Asher watched his kindergarten class perform.
-Instead of his usual daydreaming or wandering, Gillian noticed that Asher was extremely focus     ed on the singing and dancing the entire time.
+Instead of his usual daydreaming or wandering, Gillian noticed that Asher was extremely focused on the singing and dancing the entire time.

 Later, Asher asked to attend performance arts enrichment classes.
 Gillian and her husband, realising that Asher’s natural inclination for singing and performing, supported him in exploring his dream.